AlexBocken/kanji/README.md

 For Kanjis I'm using the IPAGothic font, for the stroke order I'm using Timothy Eyre's (or is it Ulrich Apel's?
 It's not quite clear to me.) great font I found on [his website](https://www.nihilist.org.uk/).
 The licenses for these fonts can also be found in the `licenses` folder of this git repository.
 I believe me distributing these fonts with this project is not a breach of contract, but I am also not a lawyer.

+Note: These fonts have been slightly alterated by me.
+This is mostly done to add support for Heisig's primitives-system.
+Otherwise sometimes a Kanji might slightly differ from the original font to more accurately reflect the idea in the Merkhilfe.

 ## License